 This tour requires average physical activity.
 You should be in good health, able to climb stairs and walk reasonable distances, possibly over uneven ground and cobblestoned streets.

-Travel at 60 and Collette booking conditions apply.
+Travel at 60 booking conditions apply.
 Please contact us for more information.